danielwongg/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleaning & Transformation.md

 CREATE TEMPORARY TABLE temp_customer_orders AS
 SELECT order_id, customer_id, pizza_id,
 CASE
+WHEN exclusions LIKE 'null' THEN NULL
-WHEN exclusions IS NULL OR exclusions LIKE 'null' THEN ' ' ELSE exclusions
+WHEN exclusions IS NULL THEN NULL
+WHEN exclusions LIKE '' THEN NULL
+ELSE exclusions
 END AS exclusions,
 CASE
-WHEN extras IS NULL OR extras LIKE 'null' THEN ' ' ELSE extras
+WHEN extras IS NULL THEN NULL
+WHEN extras LIKE 'null' THEN NULL
+WHEN extras LIKE '' THEN NULL
+ELSE extras
 END AS extras,
 order_time